jwajgelt/minix_box/readme.md

 The goal of the project is to run programs compiled for Minix 3.4 by simulating the Minix system call interface.

+Written as part of a Bachelor's Thesis for the Theoretical Computer Science Department at Jagiellonian University.

 ## Building the project

 Minix Box uses Rust's `cargo` build system, available as part of the [`rustup` toolchain](https://rustup.rs/).